-A morning snoop around charming, museum-piece Durango following a hearty Oscar’s breakfast.
-An overdue visit to a car wash to rid our ride of red southwest dust.
-One wrong turn, three ascents to two mountain passes over 10,000 feet, & three crossings of the Continental Divide.
-Road trip day 16, the first of two days of high Rocky Mountain highs.
+A morning snoop around charming museum-piece Durango following a hearty Oscar’s breakfast.
+An overdue visit to a car wash to rid our ride of stubborn red US Southwest dust.
+One wrong turn, three ascents to two mountain passes over 10,000 feet & three crossings of the Continental Divide.
+Road Epic US Road Trip day 16, the first of two days of high Rocky Mountain highs.

 Durango – Choo-Choo

-It began as a railroad town in 1880 so I guess it’s only right that present-day Durango, a charming old Wild West mining town with some gorgeous Victorian-era architecture, oozes train vibes.
-A toy train, complete with choo-choos & steam, does a loop of the counter in Oscar’s, a 50’s style diner and a local favourite for breakfast & lunch, while a real albeit long-in-the-tooth train, the historic Durango & Silverton Narrow Gauge Railroad, is probably the town’s biggest attraction.
+It began as a railroad town in 1880 so I guess it’s only appropriate that present-day Durango, a charming old Wild West mining town with some gorgeous Victorian-era architecture, oozes train vibes.
+A toy train complete with choo-choos & steam does a loop of the counter in Oscar’s, a 50’s style diner and a local favourite for breakfast & lunch, while a real albeit long-in-the-tooth train, the historic Durango & Silverton Narrow Gauge Railroad, is probably the town’s biggest attraction.

 – From www.Durango.org

 Getting High In The Rockies